theQRL/docs.theqrl.org/_docs/tokenmigration/guide.md

 We want to reiterate both the burn address and the qrl address are **unique** to you.
 Do not share this information, or use someone else's burn address posted online.

-You can come back to this page at anytime to create another burn address using your QRL address from step 1, or to check your pending migration balance.
+You can come back to this page at anytime to create another burn address using a new QRL address from step 1, or to check your pending migration balance.

 If you lose your burn address, simply follow the same steps previously mentioned using the address from step 1 to create another burn address.

 The migration app will take the newly created QRL address you enter to generate a new ERC20 address.
-This ERC20 address is connected to the QRL address you just created.
+This ERC20 address is cryptographically connected to the QRL address you just created.

 We call this the **burn** address.
 Any ERC20 QRL sent to the ETH address the migration app spits out will be automatically converted into QRL upon genesis block and the beginning of the QRL network.